 First Responder Alerting Network

 Erie County Alerting Network

-Another important point to be aware of is the fact that there is an inherent delay from the time the emergency message leaves the Erie County Alerting Network and works its way through your cell phone carrier's system and arrives to your phone as a text message or email.
-The Alerting System routinely takes about 8 seconds to process a message and send it to your pager.
-However you will note that it could take several additional minutes before the message appears on your cellular phone.
-This inherent delay is beyond the control of Erie County and lies solely upon the robustness of your carrier's system.
+Another important point to be aware of is the fact that there could be an inherent delay from the time the emergency message leaves the CAD and works its way through your cell phone carrier's system and arrives to your phone as a text message or email.
+However, you will note that it could take several additional minutes before the message appears on your cellular phone.
+This inherent delay is beyond the control of Erie County and lies solely upon the capacity of your carrier's system.

 For more information, please contact our Alerting helpdesk on the web at www.erie.gov/alert.

 The Alerting Help Desk is established to assist the First Responder's of Erie County with any questions or problems they may have with their Alerting Equipment.
 By calling 716-961-7893 you will reach a qualified staff member to address your specific issue.
 When possible we ask that individual members please contact their Agency Administrator for assistance prior to contacting the help desk so that they too are aware of any issues within their department.
 You may also submit your requests electronically be completing an Alerting Equipment Service Request by clicking here.